mazdak186/mazdakportfolio/_posts/2019-10-10-Regression-ML.md

 </div>

+The pipe assembly ids have no impact on the actual price of the assemblies so we can now remove it for the sake of training.

 ```python
 #drop the unneeded id column
 train2 = train2.drop(['pipe_assembly_id'], axis = 1)
 ```

+Certain rows still had NaN values so we will remove them as well.

 ```python
 #drop rows that had all NaN values